lfurtkevicova/gislab-my-notes/docs/general/about.rst

 What is GIS.lab?
 ================

-*GIS.lab* is **free technology** which can instantly turn any computer network in to the fully equipped geospatial cluster.
+*GIS.lab* is a tool for simple, unbreakable, always ready and clean deployment of multiple machines running software mainly for Geographic Information Systems, but also for office.

-It is capable to deploy a complete, centrally managed and horizontally scalable GIS infrastructure in local area network, data center or cloud in a few moments.
+It is **free technology** which can instantly turn any computer network into fully equipped geospatial cluster.
+It is capable to deploy a complete, centrally managed and horizontally scalable geospatial infrastructure in local area network, data center or cloud in a few moments.
-It provides comprehensive set of free geospatial software seamlessly integrated in to one, easy-to-use system with desktop, web and mobile client interfaces.
+It is provided as comprehensive set of free geospatial software seamlessly integrated into one, easy-to-use system with out-of-box running services capable to run with minimal maintenance requirements for desktop, web and mobile client interfaces.

 .. _gislab-schema: